-Both the 2020 Amendments and the 2022 Amendments mandatorily apply to annual reporting periods beginning on or after 1 January 2024 and are applied retrospectively.
+Both the 2020 Amendments and the 2022 Amendments mandatorily apply to annual reporting periods beginning on or after 1 January 2024.
 Earlier application is permitted.
 An entity early adopting the 2022 Amendments must also adopt the 2020 Amendments at the same date.
+If you require assistance preparing for these changes, or for any further information, please visit nexia.com.au or contact your local Nexia Advisor today.

 The material contained in this publication is for general information purposes only and does not constitute professional advice or recommendation from Nexia Australia.
 Professional advice should be obtained on your specific situation or circumstances by contacting your Nexia advisor.
 Nexia Australia refers to the Nexia Australia Pty Ltd Umbrella Group comprising seven independent Chartered Accounting firms.
 Nexia Australia Pty Ltd is a member of Nexia International, a leading, global network of independent accounting and consulting firms.
-For more information please see www. nexia.com.au/legal.
+For more information, please see nexia.com.au/legal.
 Neither Nexia International nor Nexia Australia Pty Ltd provide services to clients.
 Liability limited under a scheme approved under Professional Standards Legislation.